poniponiponiponiponiponiponiponiponi/binu/README.md

 # binu
 binu (binary 犬) is a simple utility program for simple operations on binary files, like grepping or search&replacing.
 Why?
-Writing with grep `LANG=C grep -obUaP "\x00\xff"` is a joke and I can't remember how to monkeypatch libc with patchelf either.
+Writing `LANG=C grep -obUaP "\x00\xff"` is a joke and I can't remember how to monkeypatch libc with `patchelf` either.

+Currently the program has three subcommands: grep, insert and replace.

 ## running
 You probably want to run it as an executable and not as a library.
 To